 My research focuses on the depositional environments and conditions that preserve vertebrate fossils.
 By documenting the stratigraphic distribution of fossils in the field and by evaluating taphonomic features of fossil bones in museum collections, I interpret the sedimentological and biological processes through which fossils accumulated.
 My current research focuses on the preservation of mammal fossils in Miocene sequences of the western United States, in particular, the Barstow Formation in California.

-Taphonomy encompasses all processes that affect a fossil, from death of the organism to final burial.
-Features of fossil bones and aspects of the fossil locality, it is possible to reconstruct these processes and the depositional environments that preserve fossils.
+Taphonomy encompasses all processes that affect the remains of an organism, from death to final burial.
+By studying the physical features of fossils and geology of the fossil locality, it is possible to reconstruct these processes and the depositional environments that preserve fossils.
 I focus on the taphonomy of vertebrates and I study the processes that contribute to the accumulation of vertebrate remains on a variety of scales.
 At the locality scale, I look at features of fossil bones in order to interpret how animals died and what processes contributed to the accumulation of animal remains.
-Bone breakage patterns, tooth marks, and abrasion are some of the taphonomically meaningful features that I assess in the field and in museum collections.
-In the field, I document important aspects of fossil localities, including lithology, sedimentary structures and bed geometry, the number and type of specimens present, the spatial and vertical distribution of skeletal elements, and whether skeletal elements are articulated or associated.
-Describing these properties of the fossil setting are essential for interpreting its depositional setting.
+Bone breakage patterns, tooth marks, weathering patterns, and abrasion are some of the taphonomically meaningful features that I assess in the field and in museum collections.
+In the field, I also document the geological aspects of fossil localities, including lithology, sedimentary structures and bed geometry, the number and type of specimens present, the spatial and vertical distribution of skeletal elements, and whether skeletal elements are articulated or associated.
+Describing these properties of a fossil locality are essential for interpreting its depositional environment.

 A fragment of a mandible from an extinct pronghorn (Merycodus necatus) that was chewed by rodents.

 Schematic representation of the factors affecting the preservation of fossils in the continental rock record.

 The stratigraphic distribution of fossils is dependent on the distribution of sedimentary facies in a stratigraphic sequence.
 Sedimentary facies represent the specific depositional environments inhabited by plants and animals in life or the depositional environments that are able to preserve their remains.